 (a) the day on which the period begins; and

-(b) if the end of the period is defined by reference to an event, the day on which that event occurs
+(b) if the end of the period is defined by reference to an event, the day on which that event occurs are not included.”

-For example, where a CMC is listed for March 30th and the Court orders bundles to be filed no later than 7 days before the CMC, the last date for filing is March 22nd.
+Where a CMC is listed for March 30th and the Court orders bundles to be filed no later than 7 days before the CMC, the last date for filing is March 22nd.

 CPR 2.8 (4) continues to explain that: